janweinschenker/jetty-http2-cleartext-demo/README.md

 # Spring Boot example for http/2 cleartext

-This small Spring Boot application is showcasing, how to setup an application to serve both HTTP/1.1 and unencrypted HTTP/2 cleartext, known as **h2c** over the same port.
+This small Spring Boot application is showcasing how to setup an application to serve both HTTP/1.1 and unencrypted HTTP/2 cleartext, known as **h2c** over the same port.

 ```bash